cucumber-attic/website/apps/dynamic/views/_posts/intro-to-bdd-and-tdd.md

 Those are the three phases of TDD.

-> One thing I just want to dwell on very briefly is the word ‘refactor’ because I talk to a lot of developers in my line of work and ‘refactor’ is often misunderstood.
+One thing I just want to dwell on very briefly is the word ‘refactor’ because I talk to a lot of developers in my line of work and ‘refactor’ is often misunderstood.
 When you’re refactoring, you are not changing the behaviour of the code.
 You never refactor to add a new piece of functionality.
-You might refactor to get the codebase into a state where you want it to be so that you can add a new piece of functionality but refactoring, by definition, does not alter the externally observable behaviour of the code.
+You might refactor to get the codebase into a state where you want it to be so that you can add a new piece of functionality but:
+> refactoring, by definition, does not alter the externally observable behaviour of the code.

 ## What is BDD?